1975

 GPT-2 Research & SentimentArcs

-Among the first researchers to fine-tune and evaluate GPT-2.
-Creation of SentimentArcs, an open-source methodology for narrative analysis later adopted globally.
-NEH-sponsored DivaBot, the first LLM improv chatbot.
+Among the first humanistic researchers to fine-tune and evaluate GPT-2.
+SentimentArcs is created — an open-source methodology for narrative analysis grounded in literary theory and later adopted by researchers worldwide.
+NEH supports DivaBot, an early LLM improv project.

 2020